 Uncertainty is a state of having limited knowledge of current conditions or future outcomes.
 Uncertainty deals with possible outcomes that are unknown; and is a major component of risk, which involves the likelihood or scale of negative consequences.
 Risk is a certain type of uncertainty that involves the real possibility of loss.

-Poor Structure - the lack of structure alignment with strategy (structure follows strategy) - is reflected in the following ways:
+Poor Structure - the lack of structure alignment with strategy (structure follows strategy) - is reflected in the following conditions and gaps:

 Strategic Issues Diagnosis & Modeling

 In most organizations and enterprises strategic planning involves the identification and formulation of strategies (i.e., corporate, competitive, operational and functional), and development of plans to guide implementation and execution of these strategies.
 In order to deliver value, a strategy has to enable change and adaptation of the organization to a problem; this requires that there are known problems to be solved.
 Yet identifying these problems is hard, partly because of complexity induced by the complicated structures (composed of many interrelated sub-problems, possibly from different domains, e.g., such as expressed through business architecture domains, etc.) of these problems, uncertainty due to incomplete information, and turbulence in the environment.

 Identifying problems of strategic relevance and formulating appropriate strategies to respond to these problems is difficult.
 It often requires you to build a model of the problem, collect some data and information to test your hypotheses and assumptions underlying the problem to even discover what the real problems are to solve.
 The process is akin to an “empirical discovery loop” that enables systematic discovery and formulation of problems in complex real world situations such as strategy and policy making.
 Deciding how to solve the problem creates the need for more information and analysis, and simulation.